 The truck driver, 52 years old, was hauling merchandise for an auto parts retail chain.
 He later told police later that he saw the car's flashers, but for some reason thought the vehicle was still in motion.

-An attorney experienced in truck accident litigation can help a family get needed answers.
+An attorney experienced in truck accident litigation at Raphaelson & Levine can help your family get needed answers.
 Accident reconstruction experts, witnesses, and police reports can all be used to gain an understanding of what went wrong and why.
-In the case of driver negligence, a victim’s family can pursue compensation.
+In the case of driver negligence, a victim's family can pursue compensation.